publiclab/mapknitter/README.md

 7. Install static assets (like external javascript libraries, fonts) with `bower install`
 8. Start rails with `bundle exec passenger start` from the Rails root and open http://localhost:3000 in a web browser.
 (For some, just `passenger start` will work; adding `bundle exec` ensures you're using the version of passenger you just installed with Bundler.)

-**Note:** If you are having problems exporting from the app, it may be that your Ruby version is not working well with ftools.
-In that case, remove the following lines in `warpable.rb`:

-    #require "ftools"
-    #File.copy(Rails.root.to_s+'/public'+self.image.to_s,local_location)

-And replace with:

-    require "fileutils"
-    FileUtils.cp(Rails.root.to_s+'/public'+self.image.to_s,local_location)

 ##Bugs and support

 To report bugs and request features, please use the GitHub issue tracker provided at https://github.com/publiclab/mapknitter/issues